-Make sure that you wrap the gum pieces completely in the wax paper wrappers before labeling them with the stickers or storing them in the metal tin.
+Make sure that you wrap the gum pieces completely in wax paper wrappers before labeling them with the stickers or storing them.

 If your child has to stay away from certain sweets or avoid some ingredients (for example because of an allergy), you will have to alter the recipe or not use it.
 Always check the contents of purchased ingredients.